Hugh Owen Thomas: Family background

-Hugh Owen Thomas was the great-grandson of a young boy who had been shipwrecked on Ynys Môn/Anglesey between 1743 and 1745 with his brother.
-One of the young brothers died a few days later bur the survivor was given the name Evan Thomas by the family that adopted and raised him, he established a family tradition of bone-setting.
+Hugh Owen Thomas was the great-grandson of a young boy who had been shipwrecked on Anglesey (Ynys Môn) between 1743 and 1745 with his brother.
+One of the young brothers died a few days later but the survivor was given the name Evan Thomas by the family that adopted and raised him, he established a family tradition of bone-setting.
 Later DNA investigations found Evan Thomas to have come from the Caucasus mountains, on the Georgia-Russia border.

 Early life and education

-Hugh Owen Thomas was born on Ynys Môn/Anglesey on the 23rd of August, 1834 whilst his mother was visiting relative on the island.
-Hugh was described as frail child and his parents sent him to live with his grandparents on Ynys Môn/Anglesey until he was 13, hoping this environment would benefit his health more than industrial Liverpool.
+Hugh Owen Thomas was born on Anglesey (Ynys Môn) on the 23rd of August, 1834 whilst his mother was visiting relative on the island.
+Hugh was described as frail child and his parents sent him to live with his grandparents on Anglesey (Ynys Môn) until he was 13, hoping this environment would benefit his health more than industrial Liverpool.
 Whilst at school, another school-boy threw a stone at Thomas, hitting him causing an ectropion eye.
 Thomas started wearing an eye patch to keep the cold air out and later kept his peak hat down over it to stop others from staring.

 The eldest son of Evan Thomas (the grandson of the prior Evan Thomas of the same name), Hugh Owen Thomas was educated at the college at New Brighton, until the age of 17.
-He was and apprentice to Dr. Owen Roberts before studying at Edinburgh University in 1855.
+He was an apprentice to Dr. Owen Roberts before studying at Edinburgh University in 1855.
 Following two sessions in Edinburgh, he moved to University College London for his third session.
 In 1857 he qualified with an MRCS England and travelled to Paris to study surgery.